“I’d rather be slow rolled than nit rolled!”

 While Chad didn’t have the absolute nuts, Myles’ bet wasn’t extraordinarily large, so Chad’s delay seemed disproportionate.

-But really, is that worse than a slow roll?
+Is that really worse than a slow roll?
 Not for me.
 When I get slow rolled, there’s an instant emotional reaction, anger at being tricked into the expectation of winning, wanting revenge and fast too, because what kind of sonofabitch does that?
+[2019 update: I’m over that, having concluded that Slowrolling is Overrated.]

 Nit rolling, on the other hand, tells me something valuable about my image.
 Nit rolling tells me I have an excess of credibility, a feature to be exploited in my favor.
 Soon.
 I’ll take some chips from the nit roller; notsomuch from the slow roller.